MohamedBakoush/WatchVideoByLink/README.md

 docker run -p 8080:8080 watchvideobylink
 ```

 You should see a wall of logging output from the containers being launched on your machine.
-Once this output slows, you should have a running instance of Superset on your local machine!
+Once this output slows, you should have a running instance of WatchVideoByLink on your local machine!

+Open `http://localhost:8080` in your preferred browser to access WatchVideoByLink.

 ## Installing from Scratch